antihosting/port-proxy/README.md

 # port-proxy

-Simple Port Proxy
-Does not do anything, just route socket traffic from one to another.
+Simple Port Proxy.
+Routes traffic from one port to another.
+Primary usage is to run proxy on lower ports and forward traffic for high ports.

 ### Build